willkoehler/docs/rails.md

     bundle exec gem which gemname

 Cleanup all versions of a gem, except for the latest one.
-If no gemname is given in the command line, cleanup will be run agains all installed gems.
+If no gemname is given in the command line, cleanup will be run against all installed gems.

     gem cleanup gemname